A little bit about me...

 I love this vast country of mine and have enjoyed traveling the highways and biways from coast to coast.
 It's from these wanderings I've developed my stories with favourite Canadian locations as the settings.
 Newfoundland is the only province I haven't visited but we hope to do so in the near future.

 I especially love writing about characters who are 50 plus.
 Protagonists in their "autumn years" are old enough to have developed character but still have a whole lotta livin' to do.
+Although the characters in The Track are slightly younger.

 After having several memoirs and short stories published, my first novel Fire in the Foothills was published in the summer of 2013; my second, The Wilderness, was published in the spring of 2014; my third, Tomorrow's Promise in the spring of 2015 and my fourth, Helen Whittaker was published in the fall of 2015 as an e-book then as a paperback in November of 2016.
+Now my fifth novel was available November 25th, 2017 on Amazon and through me starting December 8th, 2017.